rage/java-programming-fall-19/data/part-1/2-printing.md

 <text-box variant='hint' name='Exact inspector'>

 Programming exercises will be checked by TMC-Henrik, who is very exact.
-Expectations about print format in assignmenst are very exact.
+Expectations about print format in assignmenst are very precise.
 If, for example, the assignment expects you to print a parenthese, you must print a parenthese.

-This exactness in printing is widelt relevant in programming.
-Missing a sinlge character can cause an error.
-Beginner programmers often input a comma instead of a point, write for example `printin` instad of `println`, leave apostrophes out, or forget the following semicolon after a command.
-Every example of the above would cause and error where executing of a program fails.
+This exactness in printing is widely relevant in programming.
+Missing a single character can cause an error.
+Beginner programmers often input a comma instead of a dot, write for example `printin` instad of `println`, leave apostrophes out, or forget the following semicolon after a command.
+Each of these would cause an error and make executing of a program fail.

-Learning programming really is a road full of errors -- every error is a learning situation.
+Learning programming really is a road full of errors -- every error message is a chance to learn.
+So look for any red signs in the IDE and read the test errors!

 </text-box>

 <!--
 <programming-exercise name='Olipa kerran ohjelma' tmcname='osa01-Osa01_03.OlipaKerranOhjelma'>